Sid3839/Invoice-Recognition-System-Using-Deep-Learning/README.md

 # Invoice-Recognition-System-Using-Deep-Learning

--This repository presents an **end-to-end implementation of the Invoice Recognition System (IRS)** -The project automates the extraction of key invoice information using **Optical Character Recognition (OCR)**, **Deep Learning**, and **AI-based text understanding**.
+This repository presents an **end-to-end implementation of the Invoice Recognition System (IRS)** .The project automates the extraction of key invoice information using **Optical Character Recognition (OCR)**, **Deep Learning**, and **AI-based text understanding**.
 It was implemented and tested in **Google Colab**, and the final working model is **hosted on Gradio** for real-time interaction.

 ---

 ## Overview

--Manual invoice processing is slow, repetitive, and error-prone due to varied invoice layouts and unstructured data formats.
--This project introduces a scalable system that reads invoice images, detects relevant regions, performs OCR, and generates a **structured JSON output**.
--The system minimizes manual intervention while improving **accuracy**, **speed**, and **data consistency** in financial workflows.

--The repository integrates both research insights and advanced AI modules for practical deployment.
+Manual invoice processing is slow, repetitive, and error-prone due to varied invoice layouts and unstructured data formats.
+This project introduces a scalable system that reads invoice images, detects relevant regions, performs OCR, and generates a **structured JSON output**.
+The system minimizes manual intervention while improving **accuracy**, **speed**, and **data consistency** in financial workflows.The repository integrates both research insights and advanced AI modules for practical deployment.

 ---